 "Since SESTA-FOSTA, it has been really hard on me and I know other women are struggling as well," she told Salon.
 "Everyone is going through different things, and since there have been more crackdowns on the internet I've had to pick up other jobs that are considered legal... now I work three different jobs just to make ends meet."

 The digital crackdowns include the closing of sites like BackPage as well as Craigslist's personal section.
 While the bills didn't explicitly seek to target sex workers (the messaging was to combat sex trafficking), prior to the bills being signed into law many raised concerns regarding the backlash it would have on the sex work industry nationwide.

-Craigslist and Backpage weren’t the only sites to close due to SESTA-FOSTA, either.
-The Erotic Review, a sex work review site that displayed customer reviews of sex workers, is no longer available in the United States.
-Neither is Verify Him — a site that workers used to verify new clients.
-The closures came a result to one provision in the bills that made an exception to Section 230 of the 1996 Communications Decency Act, which states: “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”
+Craigslist and Backpage weren't the only sites to close due to SESTA-FOSTA, either.
+Other sites used to vet clients were shutdown, too.
+The closures came a result to one provision in the bills that made an exception to Section 230 of the 1996 Communications Decency Act, which states: "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
 This legal line has long protected internet companies and their platforms from being held responsible for what happens on their platform.
 SESTA-FOSTA now holds these platforms responsible if the activity is, say, posting ads for prostitution — including consensual sex work.